redashu/go_start/README.md

 GCCGO is the name of compiler

 ## Platform
-I am using ubuntu 18.04
+I am using ubuntu 18.04  <br/>
+I am using visual studio to coe  <br/>

 ##  Installation
 ```